 Cardamom is the quintessential flavor of the holidays in Scandinavian countries.
 I hadn’t used it much before moving to Minnesota, where Swedish and Norwegian baking is part of the fabric of this community’s tradition.
 It is also the perfect spice for pears.
-When I put the pears into the batter they want to slump into the cake and bake under the surface.
-I did a little MacGyver engineering and secured them upright in the pan, so they would be standing straight when they came out of the oven.
-I must say that I was pretty pleased with the results.
+When I put the pears into the batter of this pear-cardamom cake they want to slump into the cake and bake under the surface.
+I discovered that by checking the pears after 20 minutes of baking to make sure they’re upright in the pan, they stand straight when they come out of the oven.
+I must say I’m pretty pleased with the results.
 Updated recipe from my book, Zoe Bakes Cakes, below.Read More

 I think tarts are an under appreciated art form.
 The sweet, tender crust is the perfect frame for just about any filling.
 This one has poached pears laying in a bed of almond cream and surrounded by toasted almonds.
 The flavor combination is classically French and looks sophisticated enough to be served at any special occasion.
 But, it’s really quite simple to create and there’s no reason not to have it on a Tuesday or for breakfast or as an after school snack.Read More